tofu-tf/tofu/docs/mid.md

   def undoBusinessThing(entity: Entity): F[Respect] => F[Respect]
 }
 ```
-`Mid` provides capabilities of both `Pre` and `Post`, but also allows to "run" `F` multiple times or not to run it at all.
+`Mid` provides capabilities of both `Pre` and `Post`, but also allows to run `F` multiple times or not to run it at all.

-Such middleware can be caching, retrying or another logic, which is not implemented in infrastructure, but requires additional reflection
+Such middleware can be caching, retrying, or another logic, which is not implemented in infrastructure but requires additional reflection

 ## Usage